Punktum-dk/rp-service-specification/README.md

 ### About this Document

 This specification describes version 2.X.X of the DK Hostmaster RP service.
 Future releases will be reflected in updates to this specification, please see the document history section below.

+Screenshots for depicting features can be seen bu clicking the :eye_speech_bubble: icon.
+In the documentation the English versions are linked and used, equivalent versions in Danish are available in the screenshots directory of this repository, see also: [References](#references).

 Do note that the specification describes the latest released service.
 Service version is listed in the Document History, so given changes implemented in the service are reflected in the specification.
 Do note that a service might be released to the sandbox environment prior to being released to production after a grace period.